arbaz686/CO2Emission/README.md

 </p>
 <p align="center">Supply Chain Sustainability Reporting</p>

-The demand for transparent sustainable development from investors and customers has grown over the years.
+The demand for transparent sustainable development from investors and customers has surged in recent years.

-Investors now place increased emphasis on a business's sustainability when evaluating its value and resilience.
+Investors now prioritize a company's sustainability when evaluating its value and resilience.

-Consequently, more organizations are investing resources in building capabilities for sustainability reporting and determining optimal strategies for sustainable supply chains.
+As a result, organizations are increasingly investing resources in developing sustainability reporting capabilities and devising optimal strategies for sustainable supply chains.

 ### YouTube Video
-Click on the GIF below to access a short explainer video explaining the concept behind this solution
+Click on the GIF below to watch a brief explanatory video outlining the concept behind this solution.
 <div align="center">
   <a href="https://www.youtube.com/watch?v=yodNWnf7PQ0"><img src="https://github.com/samirsaci/supply-chain-sustainability/blob/main/thumbnail.webp" alt="Explainer Video Link"></a>
 </div>